txpipe-shop/sundae-swap/src/audit.typ

     resolution: [
       *Project team* decided not to resolve this finding in the scope of the audited version.
-      As the *audit team* we endorse the decision, as this finding is only informational.
+      As the *audit team* we endorse the decision, since the downside is just the little extra off-chain work of adding the settings UTxO as reference input when building the update pool fees transaction.
     ],
   ),
   (
     id: [SSW-314],
     title: [`PoolState` not used anymore],
     severity: "Info",
-    status: "Identified",
+    status: "Acknowledged",
     category: "Redundancy",
     commit: "da66d15afa9897e6bdb531f9415ddb6c66f19ce4",
     description: [